Diagnosis and Surgery of Shoulder Impingement Syndrome

-Shoulder impingement occurs when the tendons of the rotator cuff and the subacromial bursa become compressed (squashed) against the acromian (a bone which sticks out from the scapula).
+Shoulder impingement occurs when the tendons of the rotator cuff and the subacromial bursa become compressed (squashed) against the acromion (a bone which sticks out from the scapula).
 If these tissues continually rub against bone, as time passes they become irritated and inflamed.
-This could be as a result of acromioclavicular joint arthritis, thickening or calcification (hardening due to the accumulation of calcium deposits) of the coracoacromial ligament, structural abnormalities of the acromion and weakness of the rotator cuff muscles.
+This could be a result of acromioclavicular joint arthritis, thickening or calcification (hardening due to the accumulation of calcium deposits) of the coracoacromial ligament, structural abnormalities of the acromion and weakness of the rotator cuff muscles.

 What are the symptoms of Shoulder Impingement Syndrome?

-Initial treatment may include all or a combination of, rest, ice packs, non steroidal inflammatory medications (NSAIDs), physiotherapy and steroid injections.
+Initial treatment may include all or a combination of, rest, ice packs, non-steroidal inflammatory medications (NSAIDs), physiotherapy and steroid injections.

 If the treatments listed above do not solve the problem, orthopaedic shoulder specialists at the Gelenk Klinik may recommend surgery to create space in the shoulder joint.
 The surgery is usually performed arthroscopically and may involve removing the structure which is causing the compression and widening the subacromial space.